 Learn about Volcanoes at the LAVA Center

-Here you will learn about the formation of Iceland through time, about magma plumes, volcanic rocks and more about the most active volcanoes in Iceland.
+Here you will learn about the formation of Iceland through time, about magma plumes, volcanic rocks, rock formations and more about the most active volcanoes in Iceland.
+This museum is perfect to explore lava fields more and to learn about the tectonic plates that make this island what it is.
 Definitely worth a stop on your South Iceland itinerary with kids.

 Chase the Northern Lights

-If you visit Iceland outside of the summer season, you must find yourself in the middle of nowhere to try to spot the Northern Lights.
+If you visit Iceland outside of the summer season when there is the midnight sun, you must find yourself in the middle of nowhere with little light pollution to try to spot the Northern Lights.
 The problem with chasing the Northern Lights is patience!
 They do not appear when you want them to, nor does the weather always agree with your plans.
 Instead of trying to do it all on your own (like we did!), I highly recommend booking a tour that will drive you to clear skies and guide you in seeing this fascinating display of science.